vikashmadhow/map/README.md

 ### Selecting a partial map

-A sub-level map can be selected by supplying a prefix of a key to the `select` method.
+A sub-level map can be selected by supplying a prefix of a key to the `of` method.
 Any modifications to the sub-level map will be reflected at higher levels.
 E.g.:

 ```javascript
 // get blue customer templates and add a new template into it